enaran74/RMS-Booking-Chart-Defragmenter/DEVELOPER_README.md

 ## Project Overview

 The RMS Defragmentation Analyzer is a sophisticated system designed to optimize accommodation bookings across multiple properties by identifying and suggesting reservation moves that reduce fragmentation.
-The system analyzes current booking patterns and recommends strategic moves to consolidate scattered availability into bookable blocks, thereby maximizing revenue potential. **Now enhanced with holiday-aware analysis for optimal optimization during peak holiday periods.**
+The system analyzes current booking patterns and recommends strategic moves to consolidate scattered availability into bookable blocks, thereby maximizing revenue potential.

 ### Key Objectives
 - **Revenue Optimization**: Consolidate scattered availability into longer, more profitable stays